11 Cool Things To Do In Chicago

 Chicago’s answer to New York City’s High Line, the 606 is an elevated park trail on a converted railway line that draws locals and visitors alike.
 The path connects Northside Chicago neighborhoods from Bucktown to Humbolt Park, and interactive works by local artists span its length.
 The best way to see it all?
 Rent a Divvy bike for the day, then hit the pavement.
 There are plenty of places to pull off along the way for a mid-day snack.

-RELATED: Best walking Shoes for Women
+RELATED: The Best Walking Shoes for Women

 8. Green Mill